To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Results

-These findings provide strong support for the argument that under fixed guidelines (\(G^*\)) and models/prompts (M,P), expert annotation procedures (\(H_1\)) exhibit higher within-procedure agreement than crowdsourced procedures (\(H_0\)) yielding ($\Delta^{(H)}_{IAA}>0$).
+These findings provide strong support for the argument that under fixed guidelines (\(G^*\)) and models/prompts (M,P), expert annotation procedures (\(H_1\)) exhibit higher within-procedure agreement than crowd worker procedures (\(H_0\)) yielding ($\Delta^{(H)}>0$).
 The superior consistency occurs because the iterative refinement process allows experts to develop shared mental models of the task, facilitating more consistent interpretations of complex phenomena \citep{ruggeri_let_2024}.
 This higher baseline reliability provides a more demanding and stable evaluation standard to assess LLM annotation quality.

-We next compare how well LLM annotation align with annotation-experts versus crowdsourced baselines.
-Figure~\ref{fig:llm_kappa_with_crowd_vs_expert} presents this comparison through two complementary views.
-The left panel plots each model-task combination as a point with coordinates \((x=\kappa(\text{LLM},\text{expert}),\,y=\kappa(\text{LLM},\text{crowd}))\).
+We next compare how well LLM annotations align with expert versus crowd baselines.
+Figure~\ref{fig:llm_kappa_with_crowd_vs_expert} plots each model-task combination as a point with coordinates \((x=\kappa(\text{LLM},\text{expert}),\,y=\kappa(\text{LLM},\text{crowd}))\).
 The diagonal indicates equal agreement; points \emph{below} the diagonal indicate stronger alignment with experts, and points \emph{above} it indicate stronger alignment with crowds.

-Two insightful patterns emerge from this scatter plot.
-First, alignment is not uniformly expert-leaning: for instance, in \emph{Dialog Intent Classification} (green triangles), most points lie above the diagonal, implying that LLMs agree more with the crowd than with experts.
-Within our framework, this pattern is consistent with positive co-labeling covariance \(J\) (Lemma~\ref{lemma:bias-aware}): LLMs and crowd workers tend to make the same mistakes, inflating observed agreement \(A_R\) without improving true agreement \(A_T\).
-Second, when agreement reaches acceptable level ($\kappa \geq 0.5$ marked by dashed line), nearly all points fall on or below the diagonal.
-In other words, whenever agreement with LLMs is ``good,'' it aligns more closely with experts than crowdsourced workers.
+Two patterns emerge: first, alignment is not uniformly expert-leaning: the \emph{Dialog Intent Classification} points are mostly above the diagonal, whereas the \emph{Connectedness Presence} points cluster below it.
+Within our workflow, the dialog-intent pattern is consistent with positive co-labeling covariance \(J\) (Lemma~\ref{lemma:bias-aware}): LLMs and crowd workers tend to make the same mistakes, inflating reference agreement \(R\) without improving true agreement \(T\).
+Second, once both expert and crowd agreement enter the acceptable range (\(\kappa \geq 0.5\), marked by the dashed lines), almost all points are on or below the diagonal.
+In other words, when LLM-human agreement is high enough to be practically useful, it usually aligns more closely with experts than with crowd workers.
+Together, these patterns support the use of expert baselines for downstream prompt and model comparisons.